 Without a doubt, Tesla has become a manufacturing wonder, a marketing wonder, and an automotive wonder.
 You really can’t debate this without drifting into Trumpian psychobabble logic.
 Sure, Tesla’s production ramp for the Model S, the Model X, and now the Model 3 aren’t as smooth as something out of Sim City, but it has been rapid, steep, and nearly unbelievable.
-Indeed, I would say that many of the Tesla skeptics of years ago were being logical, as well as you are not the one get out of an emergency … .
+Indeed, I would say that many of the Tesla skeptics of years ago were being logical.
 How could Tesla achieve the tremendous, record-shattering growth Elon Musk had set forth as its target?
 Impossible.

 But Tesla is doing it.